 Under the authority of Section 404 of the Clean Water Act (Public Law 95-217, 33 U.S.C.
-1344 et seq.), the District Commander (DC), Alaska District, U.S. Army Corps of Engineers (Corps) proposes to reauthorize and expand General Permit (GP) 2007-541.
+1344 et seq.), the District Commander (DC), Alaska District, U.S. Army Corps of Engineers (Corps) reauthorizes and expands General Permit (GP) 2007-541.

 All activities are contingent upon meeting the terms and conditions listed herein.
 Failure to comply with the terms and conditions of this GP could result in suspension, modification or revocation of the permit and/or imposition of penalties as provided by law.
-The placement of fill material in waters of the U.S. which does not fall within the scope of this GP, or which fails to meet this GP terms and conditions, would not be authorized by this GP and a Department of the Army nationwide permit or individual permit would be required.
+The placement of fill material in wetlands which does not fall within the scope of this GP, or which fails to meet this GP terms and conditions, would not be authorized by this GP and a Department of the Army nationwide permit or individual permit would be required.
 This GP does not supersede local wetland management plans, or other general permits such as those that occur in Bethel and Nome.
 This GP may be applied only where it does not conflict with an existing policy.